Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 scikit-image
 ------------

 scikit-image is a very useful Python library for handling image data.
-It's a powerful tool for image processing that allows users to identify objects, filter images, mainipulate color channels, and a wide variety of other tasks.
+It's a powerful tool for image processing that allows users to identify objects, filter images, manipulate color channels, and a wide variety of other tasks.

 To install this library in your Python environment simply run:
 ::